Article

 Full-text available

-Catalysts open up new reaction pathways which can speed up chemical reactions while not consuming the catalyst.
-A similar phenomenon has been discovered in quantum information science, where physical transformations become possible by utilizing a (quantum) degree of freedom that remains unchanged throughout the process.
-In this review, we present a comprehensive overview of the concept of catalysis in quantum information science and discuss its applications in various physical contexts.
+Catalysts open up new reaction pathways that can speed up chemical reactions while not consuming the catalyst.
+A similar phenomenon has been discovered in quantum information science, where physical transformations become possible by utilizing a quantum degree of freedom that returns to its initial state at the end of the process.
+In this review, a comprehensive overview of the concept of catalysis in quantum information science is presented and its applications in various physical contexts are discussed.

 ...
 Another relevant direction is that of "multiphoton catalysis" (see e.g. [46][47][48][49]) which is a heralded catalytic process, where the catalyst is returned only with some probability.
 In contrast, our catalytic protocol is deterministic. ...